kartikpradyumna92/Computer-vision-implementations/README.md

 <html>
-<head><title>
-Computer_vision.
-</title></head>
 <body>
+<h1> Computer Vision</h1>

-This file contains of programs dealing with problems related to Computer Vision and implementation of certain algorithms.
+<h3>This file contains of programs dealing with problems related to Computer Vision and implementation of certain algorithms.</h3>
 </body>
 </html>